Offers of Admission

 Ontario high school students registered in an IB program will automatically have their IB courses converted into Ontario U- and M-level equivalents.
 IB scores will be converted into percentage grades by your high school.
 Admission and scholarships will be determined using the conversions as submitted.
 You are eligible to receive a maximum of 2.0 credits for grades of 5 or better on Higher-Level courses.

 Timing and Process for Admission Decisions

-Top 6 completed 4U/M (or equivalent) courses, including subject requirements.
-Where not available, a combination of the top 6 completed or in-progress 4U/M and completed 3U/M courses, including subject requirements, will be used.
+We use your top six completed 4U/M (or equivalent) courses, including required subjects.
+Where not available, we use a combination of the top six completed or in-progress 4U/M and completed 3U/M courses, including required subjects.

 Early March to late April offers are typically made to applicants whose admission average is near the top of the estimated cut-off range or above.

 Mid-May offers are typically made to applicants whose admission average is within or above the estimated cut-off range.